amulyakpadhan/Django-Trainee-Assignment/Django Signals-Question 2/README.md

 ```

 ### Test Output
-When you access the URL that maps to the create_user_view, the output will include the thread names from both the view and the signal handler:
+When we access the URL that maps to the create_user_view, the output will include the thread names from both the view and the signal handler: